82deutschmark/Goodwin/README.md

 ## Deployment Requirements

+### Prisma Version Troubleshooting (Vercel & Local)

+If you see errors mentioning `enableTracing` or `Failed to deserialize constructor options` during build or runtime, it means your Prisma CLI and client versions are mismatched.
+To fix:
+1. Ensure both `prisma` and `@prisma/client` are set to the exact same version in your `package.json` (this project uses `6.8.2`).
+2. Delete your lockfile (`package-lock.json`, `yarn.lock`, or `pnpm-lock.yaml`) and the `node_modules` directory.
+3. Run `npm install` (or `yarn install`/`pnpm install`).
+4. Run `npx prisma generate`.
+5. Commit the updated lockfile and deploy again.

+This will resolve all Prisma version mismatch errors on Vercel and locally.

 ### Prisma Database Setup

 This application uses Prisma with PostgreSQL for database management.
 For successful deployment (especially on Vercel), the following setup is required: